We’re still working on this page

 Get https://api.example.com/users/ ++ user-id

-|check "API request failed"
+|^check "API request failed"

 |parse-json

-|check "Invalid JSON response"
+|^check "Invalid JSON response"

-|fix {
+|^fix {

-; If anything failed, return a default user
+; If empty, return a default user

 { "id" user-id "name" "Unknown" "status" "error" }